 There is SO MUCH we can learn about our customers by gathering direct feedback.
-Proactively reaching out and initiating conversation allows us to see things from their perspective, check in on brand performance, and identify ways to strengthen our product/service offerings.
+Reaching out and initiating conversation provides customer insights to see things from their perspective, check in on brand performance, and identify ways to strengthen our product/service offerings.
 We can also go beyond any business-related topics to gain a deeper understanding of who our customers are as unique individuals.
 What are their big-picture or day-to-day thoughts, feelings, goals, and challenges?
 The areas we can cover with direct feedback is virtually limitless.

 But, with all those possibilities, it’s easy to lose focus and become disjointed in our efforts.
 Too often we see brands launch ad-hoc, one-time feedback projects on a “need to know” basis.
 A question pops up internally – whether related to sales, marketing, experiences, or any other business topic – and feedback research is conducted in search of short-term answers.
 While feedback research is the right idea, conducting sporadic and isolated surveys with a short-term mindset can lead to more questions and missed opportunities.

 Maximizing the impact of customer feedback doesn’t happen by chance.
 It happens by asking the right people the right questions at the right time.
 It happens by efficiently and effectively leveraging customer feedback to guide brand development initiatives.
 It happens by keeping efforts interconnected and consistent over time where feedback projects follow a common thread and build in value from one to the next.
 In other words, it happens by crafting a Customer Insights Strategy that serves as a framework for how feedback is gathered and applied.